luís manuel araújo

 when I touched it, it was soft,

-collapsing, sticky, coming apart.
+collapsing, coming apart.

-this one shifts—
+this one shifts —

 purple to black,